grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 One hundred meters below him in the _Prospect_, it was nearly silent as the crew eased into their more relaxed daytime shifts.
 Captain Percy was in the control room smoking with Bastian, and Cassandra had just woken when the boat dove, and was making her way with a coffee to the sonar station for the long day watch.

 The first few hours passed with dull regularity.
-Shakes had nothing to report during diesel stops, and by her third cigarillo Percy was settling into the comfortable state of mind-blanking boredom that she was her most familiar association with life aboard submarines.
+Shakes had nothing to report during diesel stops, and by her third cheroot Percy was settling into the comfortable state of mind-blanking boredom that she was her most familiar association with life aboard submarines.

 [//]: # (Mid-morning: day 3, run to Stilt City)
 By mid-morning of the third day out from the depot, Shakes was shutting the diesel of the _Gnat_ down for the third time that morning to check in with the _Prospect_.